-The modules will assess Learning Outcomes at multiple points as the assignments are cumulative tasks and it would not aid progression if outcomes relating to program/BIM advancements were not considered for each response.
+The modules will assess Learning Outcomes at multiple points as the assignments are cumulative tasks and it would not aid progression if outcomes relating to project management/BIM advancements were not considered for each response.

 Assessment number Learning Outcomes to be met Type of assessment Weighting Duration (if exam) Word count (or equivalent if appropriate)

-1 1 Presentation 20% 1,000
+1 1 Presentation 20% N/A 1,000

-2 2 Essay 30% 1,000
+2 2 Essay 30% N/A 1,000

-3 1, 2 & 3 Project 50% 2,000
+3 1,2&3 Project 50% N/A 2,000

-Learning and Teaching Strategies: Learning will be based around a planned lecture series and programmed studio-based critical reviews.
+Learning and Teaching Strategies: Learning will be based around a planned lecture series introducing the topic of project management leading to programmed CAD lab sessions and reviews.
 The reviews assess group and student progress through the stages of their responses to set project briefs in a context where all students are able to observe developments and learn not only from their own feedback, but also to contribute to and develop from the feedback received by their peers.

-Students will explore the concept that BIM structures processes, people and information to effect a collaboration and sharing of data amongst the project team, supported by IT.
+Students will explore the concept BIM processes, people and information that effect a collaboration and sharing of data amongst the project team, supported by IT.

-Studio-based delivery will be supplemented with opportunities for group and individual seminars and tutorials.
+Delivery will be supplemented with opportunities for group and individual seminars and tutorials.
 Furthermore guest lecturers to bring specific topic expertise into the lecture series will be encouraged, either from within the University or through the professional network related to the Built Environment.
 Where possible site visits will also be organised for students to meet professionals from across the sector and to experience live projects.